 Get help from trial-proven defective medical device lawyers

-At Huber Thomas & Marcelle, we're committed to helping people heal after the trauma of a medical device injury or incident.
+At Huber Thomas Law, we're committed to helping people heal after the trauma of a medical device injury or incident.
 That's because we know it's not a one-time event or surgery.
 These defects can lead to a host of issues, including:

 - Ongoing medical costs and care